-Magneto development services provider will explain plugin system in Magento 2.
-You will learn the way to use magento 2 plugins from the basics.
+Here, The Magneto development services provider will explain to you the plugin system in Magento 2.
+You will learn the way of how to use Magento 2 plugins from the basics level.
 Read and discover how professionals do it.

-You will learn through this article how to use Magento 2 plugins that modify the behavior of all public functions without overloading the PHP class (block, model etc.) the container.
+You will learn through this article how to use Magento 2 plugins that modify the behavior of all public functions without overloading the PHP class (block, model, etc.) of the container.

 What are plugins?

-To date, plugins can only be used for rewriting public methods, and are therefore subject to the following limitations:
+As of today, plugins can only be used to rewrite public methods and are so subject to the below limitations:

-1) before: Change the arguments provided to a method
+Use it to change the arguments provided to a method.

 Declaration of a plugin